PaizCollin/beehive-webapp/README.md

 ### Description

-A React component that implements a sidebar for navigation.
+The `Sidebar` component implements a sidebar for navigation.
 It uses the `react-pro-sidebar` and `@mui/material` packages.
-The sidebar consists of a menu with several items and submenus, and it displays information related to the user's APIaries and devices.
+The sidebar consists of a menu with several items and submenus, and it displays information related to the user's apiaries and devices.

 ### Props